 In the very heart of Sri Lanka, a massive flat-topped, sheer-sided rock rises abruptly from the plains.
 It is a striking sight and a remarkable one due to the presence on its summi…

-Half-way up Sigiriya rock you arrive at a recess of polished walls on which were painted the most alluring frescoes to have survived from ancient Sri Lanka.
-The murals show a cohor…
+Half-way up Sigiriya rock you arrive at a recess of polished walls on which a sequence of extraordinary frescoes were painted 1,500 years ago.
+Collectively regarded as one of the i…

 Passikudah, on the east coast, forms a breathtaking arc of pristine golden sand and warm, turquoise water.
 It’s a half day’s drive from Colombo airport, but the transfer is well wo…